 Acceptable Use Policy:

 Please discuss with your child about how they should behave online.
-Read the appropriate 'Parish Acceptable Use guide' by clicking on the link below and sharing the information with your child.
+Read the appropriate 'Parish Acceptable Use guide' by clicking on the document at the bottom of the page and sharing the information with your child.

 Also, we have attached parental guides pertaining to various social media, gaming websites and learning platforms for your information.
 These can be find below in files to download.
 Please read these carefully and share with your child.
 More information can be found at www.nationalonlinesafety.com.
 If you have concerns or further questions then please speak with Mrs Aspinall-Wood, our Safeguarding Manager, who will be more than happy to offer support to you.